Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Numerical experiments

-From this relation, we see that our inexact condition \eqref{inexcond-iBPG} or \eqref{inexcond-iABPG} is verifiable at the pair $(X^{k,t}, \,\widetilde{X}^{k,t})$, and can be satisfied when the Bregman distance $\mathcal{D}_{\phi}(\widetilde{X}^{k,t}, \,X^{k,t})$ is smaller than a specified tolerance parameter $\mu_k$.
-Here, we would like to remind the reader that, in this case, no error occurs on the left-hand-side of the optimality condition (i.e., $\Delta^k=0$) and the computation of $\partial \delta_{\Omega^{\circ}}$ (i.e., $\nu^k=0$), but this is really depends on the problem and the subroutine used to solve the subproblem.
-Indeed, different subroutines may incur errors at different parts of the optimality condition.
-We refer the reader to an example in \cite[Section 3.2]{clty2020an} where the $\nu$-subdifferential is incurred when employing a block coordinate descent method to solve the subproblem in the entropic proximal point algorithm.
-Therefore, a flexible inexact condition in form of \eqref{inexcond-iBPG} or \eqref{inexcond-iABPG} that allows different type of errors would be useful and necessary to fit different situations in practice.
+From this relation, we see that our inexact condition \eqref{inexcond-iBPGM} or \eqref{inexcond-iABPGM} with the absolute-type or relative-type stopping criterion is verifiable at the pair $(X^{k,t}, \,\widetilde{X}^{k,t})$, and can be satisfied when the Bregman distance $\mathcal{D}_{\phi}(\widetilde{X}^{k,t}, \,X^{k,t})$ is smaller than a given absolute-type or relative-type tolerance as shown in \eqref{stopcond-ab} or \eqref{stopcond-re}, respectively.

+\begin{remark}[\textbf{Comments on errors incurred in computation}] Here, we remind the reader that, as discussed in deriving \eqref{OTincl-ent}, when applying Sinkhorn's algorithm for solving problem \eqref{proreform2-subpro}, no error occurs on the left-hand-side of the optimality condition \eqref{inexcond-iBPGM} or \eqref{inexcond-iABPGM} (i.e., $\Delta^k=0$) and the computation of $\partial \delta_{\Omega^{\circ}}$ (i.e., $\delta_k=0$).
+However, this outcome does depend on the specific problem and the subsolver used to solve the subproblem.
+In fact, different subsolvers may incur errors at different parts of the optimality condition of the subproblem.
+We refer the reader to an example in \cite[Section 3.2]{clty2020an} where the $\delta$-subdifferential is incurred when employing a block coordinate descent method to solve the subproblem in the entropic proximal point algorithm.
+Therefore, a flexible inexact condition in form of \eqref{inexcond-iBPGM} or \eqref{inexcond-iABPGM} that allows different type of errors is useful and necessary to fit different situations in practice. \end{remark}